telerik/justmock-docs/advanced-usage/entity-framework-mocking.md

 ## Returning A Fake Collection

+The following steps demonstrate how to return a fake collection:

-First we need a method that returns a fake collection of `Dinner`s.
-We will use the example below:
+1. Create a method that returns a fake collection of `Dinner`s.
+For this example, we use the code below:

   #### __[C#]__